Capstone-Projects-2025-Spring/project-aac-game-team-b/documentation/docs/requirements/use-case-descriptions.md

 6. User is presented with the Storyquest gameplay on the main computer display
 7. User is presented with the input mode layout they have chosen on their connected tablet device

-## Use-Case 3: Game Mechanics - wrong answer
+## Use-Case 3: Game Mechanics - Wrong Answer

 ### User guesses an incorrect answer